icmccorm/mirilli/README.md

 └── visited.csv
 ```

-Copy the output from this execution to a "zeroed" directory, as if we had run that evaluation mode.
+Copy the output from this execution to an "uninit" directory, as if we had run that evaluation mode.
 ```
-# cp -r demo/large/stage3/uninit demo/large/stage3/zeroed
+# cp -r demo/large/stage3/zeroed demo/large/stage3/uninit
 ```
 Now, compile the Stage 3 results with the following command:
 ```